Buttala Katugahagalge Rajamaha Viharaya (බුත්තල කටුගහගල්ගේ රජමහා විහාරය)

 The 300 feet long main cave which contains the image house and the Sangawasa – Buttala Katugahagalge Rajmaha Viharaya

-Katugahagalge Rajamaha Viharaya is an ancient cave temple with its origin going back to pre christian era with some uniqe features.
-According to folklore the temple is believed to be built during king Walagamba during the period he was building up an army from the south to take back the throne which was seized by Indian invaders from him in 104 BC.
+Katugahagalge Rajamaha Viharaya is an ancient cave temple with its origin going back to the pre-Christian era with some unique features.
+According to folklore, the temple is believed to have been built by King Walagamba during the period he was building up an army from the south to take back the throne, which was seized by Indian invaders from him in 104 BCE.

 The main cave in the temple is 300 feet long and about 50 feet wide.
-Due to the size of this cave, both the image house and the bikku residence (Sangawasa) have been built under this cave.
-This is a rare instance which both these structures are found under the single cave.
+Due to the size of this cave, both the image house and the bhikku residence (Sangawasa) have been built under this cave.
+This is a rare instance in which both these structures are found under a single cave.

-There are 2 ancient stupas on a rocky outcrop at about a 200 feet height.
-Both has been at highly dilapidated state resembling a mound of earth.
-Unfortunately a new stupa has been built over one of this stupas.
+There are 2 ancient stupas on a rocky outcrop at about 200 feet in height.
+Both have been in a highly dilapidated state resembling a mound of earth.
+Unfortunately, a new stupa has been built over one of these stupas.
 The other ancient stupa still survives in its original state.

-In addition, the temple also carries a “Nissanka Gau Lipiya” a pillar inscription by the king Nissankamalla (1187-1196) of Polonnaruwa kingdom.
-Nissankamalla’s origin was a Kalinga region in India.
+In addition, the temple also carries a “Nissanka Gavu Lipiya,” a pillar inscription by the king Nissankamalla (1187-1196) of the Polonnaruwa kingdom.
+Nissankamalla’s origin was the Kalinga region in India.
 A great admirer of himself, he made sure his name is etched on every monument he built or repaired.
-Some the examples where his name had been used to identify structures are Nissanka Latha Mandapaya and Nissanka Daladage.
+Some examples where his name had been used to identify structures are Nissanka Latha Mandapaya and Nissanka Daladage.
 He also defined a measurement of distance called “Nissanka Gauwa” which is believed to be approximately 4 miles (6.5 kilometers).

-Once becoming the king, Nissanka Malla feared an uprising from faraway regions like Rohana due to his Kalinga origins and he had installed pillar inscriptions at Every Nissanka Gauwa up to Ruhuna (Ambalanthota) from Pollonnaruwa instructing his countrymen from Rohana not be too proud or greedy for power.
-The unique feature of these pillar inscriptions are that all these inscriptions end with the words “Nissanka Gauwai”.
+Once becoming the king, Nissanka Malla feared an uprising from faraway regions like Rohana due to his Kalinga origins and he had installed pillar inscriptions at every Nissanka Gauwa up to Ruhuna (Ambalanthota) from Polonnaruwa instructing his countrymen from Rohana not to be too proud or greedy for power.
+The unique feature of these pillar inscriptions is that all these inscriptions end with the words “Nissanka Gauwai.”

-The pillar inscription at the Katugahagalge Temple is said to have been brought to the temple in 1880 when it was discovered in a close by chena cultivation.
-The king advices his subjects in Ruhuna to avoid being suject to humiliating remarks from Maya Rata, carving for others possessions and to avoid being haughty.
-Mention is being made to two missions to the Pandya country where Thulabara presentations ( gifts presented to the weight of one’s weight) were made and returning back to Sri Lanka with concubines, elephants, horses and gifts from the Chola kingdom.
-Performance of a tour to tri kingdoms ( Ruhuna, Maya, Pihiti) through rocky and torturous passages such as the Samanala mountain is also mentioned in the inscription.
-In the end, this pillar has been identified as a Gau Kanuwa of king Nissanka Malla.
+The pillar inscription at the Katugahagalge Temple is said to have been brought to the temple in 1880 when it was discovered in a nearby chena cultivation.
+The king advises his subjects in Ruhuna to avoid being subject to humiliating remarks from Maya Rata, craving others’ possessions, and being haughty.
+Mention is being made of two missions to the Pandya country where Thulabara presentations (gifts presented to the weight of one’s weight) were made and returning back to Sri Lanka with concubines, elephants, horses and gifts from the Chola kingdom.
+The performance of a tour to three kingdoms (Ruhuna, Maya, and Pihiti) through rocky and torturous passages such as the Samanala mountain is also mentioned in the inscription.
+In the end, this pillar has been identified as a Gau Kanuwa of King Nissanka Malla.

 Thus the exact original location where this pillar stood is now forgotten.
-But it reveal that the main road from Polonnaruwa to Ruhuna was through this area.
+But it reveals that the main road from Polonnaruwa to Ruhuna was through this area.

 Katugahagalge Rajamaha Viharaya lies 7.5 km from Buttala.
-Take the Badalkumbura Road from Buttala for 6.5 kms to reach the notice board indicating the turn off to the Katugahagalge Rajmaha Viharaya.
+Take the Badalkumbura Road from Buttala for 6.5 km to reach the notice board indicating the turnoff to the Katugahagalge Rajmaha Viharaya.
 Take the right turn from this notice board and travel 1 km along this road to reach the temple.
 The Koongaha Wewa (reservoir) lies just as you take the right turn from the Badalkumbura road.

 Also See